 - Ever since our time in Hanoi, we can’t get enough pho.
 Luckily there were a bunch of Vietnamese places near where we were staying around Zülpicher Platz.

-We were sad to say goodbye after living in this awesome city for two weeks.
+We were sad to say goodbye to Cologne after living in this awesome city for two weeks.
 But we’re pretty sure we’ll be back.
 Tschüß!